 emit bills of credit; pass any bill of attainder, ex post facto law, or law

-exceptions defined in Article VIII.
+as provided in Article VIII.

 E. No